 Discreet recording and listening devices can gather the evidence you need to prove to your employer that what you’re saying is true, that another member of staff is bullying you.
-If you aren’t getting anywhere with written evidence, it may be time to consider gathering some audio evidence yourself – provided you take proper caution and respect the privacy of your colleagues in the workplace.
+Suppose you aren’t getting anywhere with written evidence.
+In that case, it may be time to consider gathering some audio evidence yourself – provided you take proper caution and respect the privacy of your colleagues in the workplace.

 Listening and recording devices come in a range of different disguises, from plug sockets to pens and even more ‘007-style’ gadgets.
-Some can be operated very discreetly, so if you do find yourself in a bullying situation you can start recording without the other person being any the wiser.
+Some can be operated discreetly, so if you find yourself in a bullying situation, you can start recording without the other person being any the wiser.

 The best and safest way to use listening devices is on your own desk or in your own office.
 This is your space while at work, and you won’t be invading anyone’s privacy or doing anything you shouldn’t while in the workplace.

 To capture audio evidence of bullying happening in these places, you may want to consider a wearable body worn voice recorder.
 These come in many forms, from pens and USB sticks to credit cards.
-All are extremely convincing and easy to carry or wear about your person, without raising any suspicion or again, invading anyone else’s privacy.
+All are extremely convincing and easy to carry or wear about your person without raising suspicion or invading anyone else’s privacy.

 Speak to your manager about CCTV surveillance footage

 If you’re worried about getting in trouble for bringing recording devices into the workplace, why not have a word with your employer about existing surveillance equipment?
-Some workplaces use CCTV cameras to protect assets and manage access to different parts of the building, as well as for the general safety of staff and visitors.
+Some workplaces use CCTV cameras to protect assets and manage access to different parts of the building and for the general safety of staff and visitors.